 Sixth century Irish folks who prepared this broth would have processed the oats by hand to create the pinhead oatmeal so if to keep this recipe traditional use pinhead oatmeal if possible.
 But if rolled oats are more easily sourced, and this variety can be less expensive, then don't sweat it just use them!
 I would.

-More vegan recipes to discover that will help use up your bag of pinhead oatmeal:
+More vegan recipes that will help use up a bag of pinhead/steel-cut oatmeal:

 - 450 grams leeks 3 medium, washed well, trimmed and sliced thin.
 After trimming I had 450g of leeks left.